-Red fruits and vegetables include: Tomatoes, spaghetti sauce, pizza sauce, tomato juice, red peppers, red onions, beets, red cabbage, kidney beans, apples, pink grapefruit, red grapes, strawberries, cherries, watermelon, raspberries, cranberries and pomegranates
+Red fruits and vegetables include tomatoes, red peppers, red onions, beets, red cabbage, kidney beans, red apples, pink and red grapefruit, red grapes, strawberries, cherries, watermelon, raspberries, cranberries and pomegranates.

 Some "red" ideas for Valentine's Day (or any day!) include:

-Heart-shapeded pizza.
-Shape pizza dough into a heart.
-Or, use a heart-shaped cookie cutter to make individual hearts from pizza dough.
+- Heart-shaped pizza: Shape pizza dough into a heart.
+Or use a heart-shaped cookie cutter to make individual hearts from pizza dough.
 Spread with your favorite tomato pizza sauce.
 Add your choice of toppings.

-Pasta with tomato sauce.
-For added fun, serve heart-shaped pasta — check with stores offering specialty pasta shapes or order some online.
-Check delivery time if you order online.
+- Pasta with tomato sauce: For added fun, serve heart-shaped pasta — check with stores offering specialty pasta shapes or order some online.

-Add a few of those tiny red hot cinnamon heart candies to a popcorn snack.
+- Add a few tiny red hot cinnamon heart candies to a popcorn snack.

-Make a polka-dotted open-faced peanut butter sandwich.
+- Make a polka-dotted open-faced peanut butter sandwich.
 Cut bread into a heart shape, spread with peanut butter and dot with dried cranberries.
 Or, make a smiley face with the dried cranberries.
-Another idea would be to purchase some heart-shaped crackers, if available at your local store; substitute for the bread.
+Another idea would be to purchase some heart-shaped crackers, if available at your local store, to substitute for the bread.

-Cole slaw made with such red foods as red peppers, red onions and apples
+- Coleslaw made with red cabbage instead or green cabbage or add some red foods as red peppers, red onions or red apples to green coleslaw

-Raspberry smoothie — Put 3/4 to 1 cup vanilla-flavored yogurt in a blender.
+- Raspberry smoothie: Put ¾ to 1 cup plain or vanilla-flavored yogurt in a blender.
 Add a few tablespoons of frozen raspberries at a time; blend until desired consistency.
-After mixing —if desired — blend in 1 or more teaspoons of sugar or no calorie sweetener to taste.